SumiSastri/dev-blogs/docs/fullstack-JavaScript/part3-server-side-JavaScript.md

 ## NodeJs more than just a server-side runtime environment

-Node is often used in microservices and APIs (application protocol interfaces).
+Node is often used in microservices and APIs.
 The `createServer()` method allows you to create a quick server that will listen to HTTP calls.

 In the section [anatomy of an HTTP call in the Node official docs](https://nodejs.org/en/learn/modules/anatomy-of-an-http-transaction), you can see how requests and responses are handled with this simple set up.